wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Arrow Styling

-### If the function body consists of a single statement, omit the braces and use the implicit return.
+If the function body consists of a single statement, omit the braces and use the implicit return.
 Otherwise, keep the braces and use a `return` statement.

 eslint: [`arrow-parens`](https://eslint.org/docs/rules/arrow-parens.html), [`arrow-body-style`](https://eslint.org/docs/rules/arrow-body-style.html)